Jonathan-E-Miller/dotnet-kafka/README.md

 Useful commands
-To create a topic via the CLI run the following command `docker exec dotnet-kafka-kafka-1 kafka-topics --bootstrap-server dotnet-kafka-kafka-1:9092 --create --topic users`
+To create a topic via the CLI run the following command `docker exec broker kafka-topics --bootstrap-server broker:9092 --create --topic users`

 To publish messages to the topic run the following command

-`docker exec --interactive --tty dotnet-kafka-kafka-1 kafka-console-producer --bootstrap-server dotnet-kafka-kafka-1:9092 --topic users`
+`docker exec --interactive --tty broker kafka-console-producer --bootstrap-server broker:9092 --topic users`

 To subscribe to messages from the topic run the following command

-`docker exec --interactive --tty dotnet-kafka-kafka-1 kafka-console-consumer --bootstrap-server dotnet-kafka-kafka-1:9092 --topic users --from-beginning`
+`docker exec --interactive --tty broker kafka-console-consumer --bootstrap-server broker:9092 --topic users --from-beginning`